Best Oxalic Acid Vaporizers

 When you connect it to a fully charged battery, it will only take two to three minutes to reach an adequate temperature of 482 degrees Fahrenheit.
 This is an ideal temperature for properly vaporizing the oxalic acid and killing any mites present inside the beehive.

 The surface surrounding the acid pan is quite wide which may be a problem for some hives.
-Fortunately, you can get around this issue by removing the entrance reducer or find other openings, perhaps at the bottom.
+Fortunately, you can get around this issue by removing the entrance reducer or finding other openings, perhaps at the bottom.
 It has a thickness of 0.47 inches, which serves as plenty of room for the oxalic acid.

 - Made from strong aluminum material that will last